TosbackCgusBridge-Bot/CGUs-versions/Michaels/Privacy Policy.md

 Top Information We Collect

 We may collect information about you from a variety of sources, including information we collect from you directly. information we collect about you when you visit our sites, use our services, or view our online advertisements. and information we collect about you from other sources (where permitted by law).
+We collect personal information about our users over time and across different websites when you use this website or service.
+We also have third parties that collect personal information this way.

 Information we collect directly from you: